doubleotoo/snipit/README.md

 General
 -------

-This is a very concise tornado application that basically functions as a pastebin.
+This is a tornado application that functions as a pastebin.
-However, it has a few defining and unique characteristics.
+However, it has a few defining characteristics.

 *	 <b>Live Collaboration</b>

-	 Using the power of [Tornado](http://www.tornadoweb.org/), we made it easy to collaborate in real time on a snippet.
+	 Easy to collaborate in real time on a snippet.

 *	 <b>Memorable URL's</b>